 I will finish this essay by exploring a sentence that I read some years ago.
 It shows just how complex may be the concepts underlying an apparently straightforward sentence about change.

-The sentence was in a news article about Beta Interferon, a drug for the treatment of MS that was quite new at the time.
-The sentence was:
+Sentence B below was in a news article about Beta Interferon, a drug for the treatment of MS that was quite new at the time:

 I initially read the phrase “how she was before” as referring to the state of the woman’s health (the value of her Health property) before she took the drug.
 I thought, What a stupid piece of reporting.
 How can a drug affect your state of health at a time before you take it?